zjs81/MeshCore/docs/payloads.md

 | `0x80` | name      | appdata contains a node name          |

 # Acknowledgement

+An acknowledgement that a message was received.
+Note that for returned path messages, an acknowledgement will be sent in the "extra" payload (see [Returned Path](#returned-path)) and not as a discrete ackowledgement.
+CLI commands do not require an acknowledgement, neither discrete nor extra.

 | Field    | Size (bytes) | Description                                                |
 |----------|--------------|------------------------------------------------------------|
 | checksum | 4            | CRC checksum of message timestamp, text, and sender pubkey |

 # Returned path, request, response, and plain text message

+Returned path, request, response, and plain text messages are all formatted in the same way.
+See the subsection for more details about the ciphertext's associated plaintext representation.

 | Field            | Size (bytes)    | Description                                          |
 |------------------|-----------------|------------------------------------------------------|
 | destination hash | 1               | first byte of destination node public key            |